V8 Rasam is a South Indian soup with V8 vegetable juice and is served with rice.

 - 1 can (5.5 oz. or 163 ml) V8 Vegetable Juice 3 cups Water

-- ⅛ tsp Black Pepper Powder adjust to taste
+- ⅛ teaspoon Black Pepper Powder adjust to taste

-- 2 tsp MTR Madras Rasam Powder use any brand you like.
+- 2 teaspoon MTR Madras Rasam Powder use any brand you like.
 This is the only brand I tried so far

 - 1 medium sized Vine Tomato diced